syncfusion-content/xamarin-docs/Xamarin/Chat/Localization.md

 {% endhighlight %}
 {% endtabs %}

-For Android and iOS, it is mandatory to implement the previous steps.
-However, to set a specific language to the application irrespective of the selected language in the device, use `CultureInfo.CurrentUICulture` in a specific project of UWP platform.
+### Localize the text in UWP platform

-Refer to the following code example to localize the text in UWP platform.
+Use `CultureInfo.CurrentUICulture` to set a specific language to the application in UWP platform.

 MainPage.Xaml.cs
 {% tabs %}